 Christine Sainvil

-After 10 days, if corrections made: compliant notice to applicant: see above_msgCompliantApplicant
+After 10 days, if corrections made: compliant notice to applicant: see above_msgCompliantApplicant---( письмо не приходит апликанту)

-After 10 days, if corrections made: compliant notice to PCO: see above _msgCompliantPCO
+After 10 days, if corrections made: compliant notice to PCO: see above _msgCompliantPCO0 =3a (поменять текст письма)

-After 10 days, if corrections not made: non-compliant notice to applicant - _msgNotCompliantApplicant
+After 10 days, if corrections not made: non-compliant notice to applicant - _msgNotCompliantApplicant----( письмо не приходит апликанту)

+Ethical Med Tech - Conference Vetting System - Assessment final decision – Public Title

 To whom it may concern,

-We refer to the submission relating to the <<ref. number>>-<<Conference name>> on <<conference start date>> in <<city>>, <<country>> (the “Conference”).
+We refer to the submission relating to the <<ref. number>>-<<Conference name>> starting on <<conference start date>> in <<city>>, <<country>> (the “Conference”).
 We would like to inform you that following our assessment we now confirm the decision that the Conference is: NOT COMPLIANT

 with the Eucomed Code of Ethical Business Practice, subject to the following:

-In rendering this decision, we have relied on the documents and information which have been provided to us.
-We have not independently verified the accuracy of that information or of those documents nor have we determined whether they are up-to-date.

-Based on the requirements in the Eucomed Code of Ethical Business Practice, the following elements were considered as inappropriate:

 <<The following highlighted content is subject to change on a case to case basis>> see below examples

 Schedule of the scientific conference programme - The scientific program should be robust and correspond to a "normal" working day (i.e., a minimum of 6 hours for full conference day/ 3 hours for a half day).
 The detailed programme should present a clear schedule with unreasonable long breaks and the faculty for each session must be identified, the session topics must be relevant medical subjects.

 Time of the year- The selected time of year must not be associated with a peak touristic season (for example, a ski resort in the winter, a beach resort in the summer or any other geographic location renowned purely as a seasonal vacation or holiday destination) unless attended only by “local” Healthcare Professionals who live or work in the specific geographic location in question or its immediate surrounding vicinity.

 The Conference Venue - The conference venue should be a business or commercial center providing conference facilities conductive to the exchange of scientific and medical information and the transmission of knowledge.
 It should not be the main attraction of the conference.
 The image of the location among the public, media and authorities cannot be perceived as purely luxury, touristic/holiday and/or an entertainment venue.

+In rendering this decision, we have relied on the documents and information which have been provided to us.
+We have not independently verified the accuracy of that information or of those documents nor have we determined whether they are up-to-date.

-Please note that members of Eucomed and of national associations affiliated with Eucomed may not sponsor or cover expenses of Healthcare Professionals to attend conferences organised by medical societies, professional conference organisers or other third-parties which have been determined as being not compliant with the Eucomed Code of Ethical Business Practice.
+Please note that members of Eucomed and of national associations affiliated with Eucomed may not sponsor or cover expenses of European Healthcare Professionals to attend conferences organised by medical societies, professional conference organisers or other third-parties which have been determined as being not compliant with the Eucomed Code of Ethical Business Practice.

 This decision will be posted on www.ethicalmedtech.eu.